 A: The only thing being sent over the wire between your on-premises AAD Connect and Azure AD is SHA256 hashed copy of AD hash.
-AD hash is retrieved using replication protocol by Password Synchronization Agent, and this connection is also secured over a wire.
+AD hash is retrieved using replication protocol by a Password Synchronization Agent, and this connection is also secured over a wire.
 And the hash stored in Azure AD is being encrypted with AES.
 So probably it is as secure as it can be.

 Q: If the user password hash is being synchronized from on-premises AD, can the password be changed in Azure AD?

 A: Good point.
 Yes, it can be actually.
 However, it will be changed in Azure AD and not on-premises AD (unless you have password write back configured).
-It means that the user will have two different passwords until the next time one will change the password in on-premises AD and password hash will get synchronized again.
+It means that the user will have two different passwords until the next time they will change the password in on-premises AD and password hash will get synchronized again.

-Let’s summarize our security guide… at least!
+Let’s summarize our security guide… at last!